Guard mounting: Canada

 Public duties in Ottawa, Canada's national capital, is formally the responsibility of two regiments of foot guards, the Canadian Grenadier Guards, and the Governor General's Foot Guards; with one of their main tasks being the provision of sentries for guard mountings for official state functions in support of the Government of Canada in Ottawa.
-The two units are also tasked with mounting the guard of honour for visiting dignitaries.
-The two regiments of foot guards, along with the Governor General's Horse Guards, based in Toronto, make up Canada's Household Division.

 The Canadian Army also operates a summer public duties detachment known as the Ceremonial Guard, which assumes public duties in Ottawa from late-June to late-August.
 The Ceremonial Guard is made up of regulars or reservists of the Canadian Army, although its membership is also augmented by regulars and reservists of the Royal Canadian Air Force, and the Royal Canadian Navy.
 The Ceremonial Guard mount the guard at the National War Memorial, Rideau Hall, and Parliament Hill.
 Members of the Ceremonial Guard wear the uniforms of the Canadian foot guards, as they have historically staffed the summer public duties detachment, before membership in the Ceremonial Guard was opened to the entire Canadian Armed Forces.
 The Ceremonial Guard are considered an ad hoc detachment, as its members are drawn from various units of the armed forces, and does not constitute a permanent unit in the Canadian Forces' order of battle.

 The Canadian Armed Forces also maintains a National Sentry Program, where its members perform guard mountings for its sentries at the National War Memorial from early-April to 10 November, the day before Remembrance Day.
 The program formally falls under the command structure of the Ceremonial Guard, although its volunteers may wear the full dress uniform of their respective units/service.

 Guard mountings are also carried out at the Citadelle of Quebec in Quebec City, a military installation, and secondary residence of the Monarch and Governor General.
 The Royal 22nd Regiment mounts the guard at the Citadelle from late-June to Labour Day (the first Monday of September).
 The regiment has carried out guard mountings at the Citadelle since 1928, excluding a brief hiatus from 1939 to 1945, due to the Second World War.
 Guard mountings have also been performed in other Canadian cities outside Ottawa and Quebec City, with guard mountings having been performed at various provincial capitals, typically at the legislature, or the official residences of the lieutenant governors.
 However, public duties in Ottawa and Quebec are the only regularly scheduled guard mountings in the country.

 Several non-military organizations also perform reenactments of past and historical guard mountings ceremonies in New Brunswick, and at Citadel Hill in Halifax.